klm127/constitution/Draft-with-Voting-Records.md

 _(voted 4/25/2021, 5-0)_

-## Section 4 : Parliametry Procedure
+## Section 4 : Parliamentary Procedure

 1. Meetings will be conducted informally, using the spirit of Robert's Rules of Order as described in the attached document, `Roberts-Rules-of-Order.pdf`.
 1. Any attendee of a meeting may request that the meeting follow Robert's Rules of Order strictly, and the chair of the meeting will subsequently implement Robert's Rules.